Batman: DC Rebirth

 The timeline was reset again during Rebirth, although no significant changes were made to the Batman mythos.
 Batman meets two new superheroes operating in Gotham named Gotham and Gotham Girl.
 Psycho-Pirate gets into Gotham's head and turns against Batman, and is finally defeated when he is killed.
 This event is very traumatic for Gotham Girl and she begins to lose her sanity.

 Batman forms his own Suicide Squad, including Catwoman, and attempts to take down Bane.
 The mission is successful, and Batman breaks Bane's back.
 Batman proposes to Catwoman.

 After healing from his wounds, an angry Bane travels to Gotham, where he fights Batman and loses.
 Batman then tells Catwoman about the War of Jokes and Riddles, and she agrees to marry him.
 Bane takes control of Arkham Asylum and manipulates Catwoman into leaving Wayne before the wedding.
 This causes Wayne to become very angry, and, as Batman, lashes out against criminals, nearly killing Mr. Freeze.

 Batman learns of Bane's control over Arkham and teams up with the Penguin to stop him.
 Bane captures Batman, and Scarecrow causes him to hallucinate, although he eventually breaks free.
 Batman escapes and reunites with Catwoman, while Bane captures and kills Alfred Pennyworth.
 Batman returns and defeats Bane, although too late to save Alfred.
 Gotham Girl prompts him to marry Catwoman.

-It is revealed that the Joker who was working for Bane was really Clayface in disguise.
+It is revealed that the Joker who was working for Bane was Clayface in disguise.
 The real Joker has been plotting a master plan to take over Gotham.
 This plan comes to fruition during The Joker War, in which Joker takes over the city.
 Batman defeats the Joker who vanishes after an explosion.
 Ghost-Maker, an enemy from Batman's past, appears in Gotham, and, after a battle, becomes a sort of ally to Batman.
 A new group called the Magistrate rises up in Gotham, led by Simon Saint, whose goal is to outlaw vigilantes such as Batman.
 At the same time, Scarecrow returns, fighting Batman.
 During Fear State, Batman battles and defeats both Scarecrow and the Magistrate's Peacekeepers.